awsdocs/aws-systems-manager-user-guide/doc_source/integration-ps-secretsmanager.md

 + Parameters that reference Secrets Manager secrets can't use the Parameter Store versioning or history features\.
 + Parameter Store honors Secrets Manager version stages\.
 If you reference a version stage, it can only use letters, numbers, a period \(\.\), a hyphen \(\-\), or an underscore \(\_\)\.
 All other symbols specified in the version stage cause the reference to fail\.

-## How to Reference a Secrets Manager Secret by Using Parameter Store<a name="integration-ps-secretsmanager-create"></a>
+## How to reference a Secrets Manager secret by using Parameter Store<a name="integration-ps-secretsmanager-create"></a>

 The following procedure describes how to reference a Secrets Manager secret by using Parameter Store APIs\.
 The procedure references other procedures in the *AWS Secrets Manager User Guide*\.